ttltrk/TTT/FLASHCARDS/SQL_FLASH/SQL_FLASH.md

 ----------------------------------------------------------------

 --GROUP BY
+--The GROUP BY statement groups rows that have the same values into summary rows, like "find the number of customers in each country".
-select department, sum(salary) from employees where 1=1 group by department limit 5;
+--The GROUP BY statement is often used with aggregate functions (COUNT(), MAX(), MIN(), SUM(), AVG()) to group the result-set by one or more columns. select department, sum(salary) from employees where 1=1 group by department limit 5;

 ----------------------------------------------------------------